sandeepap11/chess-dark-knight/README.md

-This react project mulates the movement of the Knight on click.
+This react project emulates the movement of the Knight on click.
 Please clone and run npm install to install the app and then npm start to run the app.